vdavyskiba/frontend-senior-test/README.md

 * Once they have been installed go to the directory and install the grunt-cli -> 'npm install -g grunt-cli' and then 'npm install'
 * Next run 'bower install' to install all the dependencies required
 * Once everything has been installed simply run 'grunt server' and begin your test
-* There is a testing section in the repo, but we do not expect you to write any tests for this particular test
+* There is a testing section in the repo, but we do not expect you to write any tesbowerts for this particular test

 ### Who do I talk to? ###